L0Lock/AudioNotifier/README.md

 ![prefs](Prez/prefs.jpg)

 In the addon's preferences, you can specify a custom sound file for each notification.
+Pressing [[&#10229; Backspace]] while hovering a path or using [[Right 🖱️]] > Reset To Default Value will reset it to using the default sound file provided with the addon.
-You can also toggle on/off the render and baking events notifications.
+You can also toggle on/off the render and baking events notifications if you don't want one of them to occur.

 -----